 Proposition 64 requires all medical marijuana users to obtain a new recommendation from their physician by January 1, 2018.

 Medical marijuana dispensaries

 California law also allows distribution of medical marijuana through non-profit medical marijuana dispensaries, collectives or cooperatives.

 There are strict state and local requirements for the operation of dispensaries.
-But legally operating dispensaries may give marijuana to medical marijuana patients and their primary caregivers, or sell it to them “at cost.”
+But legally operating dispensaries may give marijuana to medical marijuana patients and their primary caregivers with an ID card, or sell it to them “at cost.”